Time for my annual review.

 3. What am I Working Toward?

 Energy management.
 If you don’t manage your own life, it will manage you.
-In 2017, I’ll strive to explore various ways of putting myself back into the driver’s seat.
+In 2017, I will strive to explore various ways of putting myself back into the driver’s seat.
 And this calls for a change of strategy!
-In my case, I don’t think do more stuff is the answer; instead, I’ll make sure to tackle whatever puts me in that dreadful, energy-draining reactive state.
+In my case, I don’t think doing more stuff is the answer…

 - The format is inspired by James Clear’s annual reviews.